4.4 Subsurface Infiltration

 - Areas for proposed subsurface infiltration SMPs must be physically marked as heavy equipment exclusion zones prior to any land-disturbing activities to avoid soil disturbance and compaction during construction.
 Install construction fencing around subsurface infiltration areas.
 If areas are compacted during construction, additional infiltration testing and potential redesign efforts may be required.

 - Provide erosion and sedimentation control protection on the site such that construction runoff is directed away from the proposed subsurface infiltration SMP.
 Sediment deposited in a subsurface infiltration SMP during construction, particularly a stone bed, can significantly reduce SMP performance.
 The designer is referred to the latest edition of the Pennsylvania Department of Environmental Protection (PA DEP) Erosion and Sediment Pollution Control Program Manual for information on design standards for erosion and sedimentation control practices.

-- Infiltration areas may not be used as sediment traps during construction, unless at least two feet of soil are left in place while the area is serving as a sediment trap and subsequently removed during construction after the contributing drainage areas have been stabilized.
+- Infiltration areas may not be used as sediment traps during construction, unless at least three feet of soil are left in place while the area is serving as a sediment trap and subsequently removed during construction after the contributing drainage areas have been stabilized.

 - Complete site elevation grading and stabilize all disturbed soil.
 Stabilization of disturbed areas must be implemented before finalizing the subsurface infiltration SMP’s excavation and construction.

 - Excavate subsurface infiltration area to proposed depth and manually grade and scarify the existing soil surface.
 The bottom of the infiltration bed must be at a level grade.